 Delta Employee Benefits Team

 Joanne D. Smith, Executive Vice President & Chief Human Resources Officer at Delta

-Joanne Smith joined Delta in 2002, as the VP Marketing & Customer Service at Song (one of Delta’s former low-cost carriers).
-She went on to become the VP Marketing at Delta in 2006 and Senior VP In-Flight Service in 2008, before reaching her current role as Exec.
-VP and Chief Human Resources Officer, in 2014.
+Joanne Smith joined Delta in 2002, as the VP of Marketing & Customer Service at Song (one of Delta’s former low-cost carriers).
+She went on to become the VP of Marketing at Delta in 2006 and Senior VP of In-Flight Service in 2008, before reaching her current role as Exec.
+VP and Chief Human Resources Officer in 2014.

 Smith is responsible for maintaining employee engagement, along with consistently developing Delta’s mighty workforce.
 Having spent more than a decade at Delta, she understands its people and what drives them better than anyone else.

 Find Joanne D. Smith on:

 |Health Insurance||Delta offers health insurance coverage and flexible spending accounts to eligible employees.|

 |Dental Insurance||Eligible employees get dental insurance coverage from the company.|

 |Vision Insurance||Employees also get coverage for eye care.|